cmdelcarmen/simple_shell/README.md

 - sh_path.c
   - Contains our get_path function that splits the PATH into a 2D array.
 - sh_input.c
-  - Contains functions that handle the user input and convert it into an array.
+  - Contains functions that handle the user input and convert it into a 2D array.
 - sh_ string_concat.c
-  - Contains functions that concatenate char arrays.
+  - Contains functions that concatenate strings.
 - sh_get_path.c
   - Contains function that checks the PATH for the specified executuble.
 - sh_execve.c
-  - Contains function that duplicates process and executes commands.
+  - Contains function that creates a new process and executes the command.
 - sh_double_pointers.c
-  - Contains funtion that frees double pointers.
+  - Contains funtion that frees/prints double pointers.
+- sh_helper_functions.c
+  - Contains functions that help us run the code.

 II.
 Design
 ----------